A Modern Tea Bar in the midst of Chinatown could be a rare find in Singapore.

-Located on the second floor of a shophouse, Silk Tea Bar is well hidden along Sago Street of Chinatown.
+Silk Tea Bar is well hidden along Sago Street of Chinatown, on the second floor of a shophouse.
 My friend and I chanced upon this modern tea house (bar) as we were seeking a place to chill.

 Curiosity led us up the flight of wooden steps and a showcase of Chinese teapots and teacups greeted us first.
 The scent of wood filled the air or perhaps it was the aroma of tea?
 The staff greeted us warmly and asked if we had made a reservation.
-It was fortunate that the bar seats were available as the other seating were already reserved.
+It was so fortunate that day since the bar seats were still available even though we had not made any reservations.

 Silk Tea Bar probably could accommodate only up to 20 pax at most, with the view overlooking Buddha Tooth Temple.
 We eyed the window seats in envy as we scanned through the menu.
 To be honest, neither of us were familiar with tea!

 Choosing our Chinese tea was a hard choice